nicholashamilton/express-prisma-api/readme.md

 ### Notes
 This project is still being worked on.
 Here is a brief overview of the roadmap.

- * [x] Auth Endpoints (signIn, logIn, logOut, secret, currentUser)
+ * [x] Auth Endpoints (signUp, logIn, logOut, secret, currentUser, refresh)
  * [ ] Auth Endpoints (passwordReset, confirmEmail)
  * [x] Admin Endpoints (getUsers, getUserById, createUser, updateUser, deleteUser)
+ * [x] Access Tokens use Bearer Authentication header (valid for 10min)
- * [ ] Refresh tokens (only allow most recent RT, invalidate all RT if newest is not used, generate new AT and RT with valid RT)
+ * [x] Refresh Tokens use httpOnly SameSite lax secure cookie (valid for 1day, only 1 RT may be valid per user, using a stale RT will destroy users valid RT for security, generate new AT and RT with valid RT)

- * [ ] Redis session cache
+Open to suggestions and ideas.
+Open an issue [here](https://github.com/nicholashamilton/express-prisma-api/issues).